-I work at ByteDance as a AI researcher now in Shanghai, China.
+I work at Xiaomi as a senior AI researcher.
+Previously, I was working at ByteDance focusing on LLM and MLLM in Shanghai, China.

-I am now working on NLP, multi-modality, LLM-related foundational research, particular in LLM speedup, KIE and document AI.
-If you are seeking any form of academic cooperation, please feel free to email me at lujinghui@bytedance.com.
+I am now working on multimodal large language model, reinforcement learning, LLM-related foundational research, particular in VLM, VLA and World Model.
+If you are seeking any form of academic cooperation, please feel free to email me at lujinghui@xiaomi.com.
 We are hiring interns!

 I graduated with a Bachelor’s degree in Software Engineering from Xiamen University (厦门大学) and earned a Master’s degree from the School of Computer Science at University College Dublin (都柏林大学), where I was advised by Prof. Mark Keane, focusing on natural language processing.
 Then, I completed my PhD at University College Dublin under the supervision of Prof. Brian Mac Namee, focusing on interdisciplinary methods for Deep Learning, NLP and Human-in-the-loop.
 I also collaborate with Dr. Irene Li from Li Lab, the University of Tokyo closely.

-My research interest includes NLP, multi-modality, document AI and human-in-the-loop.
-I have published 20+ papers at the top international AI and NLP conferences such as NeurIPS, ACL, NAACL, AAAI, COLING.
+My research interest includes VLA, World Model, NLP, multi-modality, document AI and human-in-the-loop.
+I have published 30+ papers at the top international AI and NLP conferences such as NeurIPS, ICML, ICCV, ACL, NAACL, AAAI, COLING and serve as the area chair for top AI conferences such as ICLR, NeurIPS, etc.

 🔥 News